bbauska/meta-react-basics/README.md

   const [inStockOnly, setInStockOnly] = useState(false);
 ```

-Then, pass filterText and inStockOnly to ProductTable and SearchBar as
+<p>Then, pass filterText and inStockOnly to ProductTable and SearchBar as
-props:
+props:</p>

 ```
 <div>